Update: 10/10/2019 — added more bugs/instability notes

 My first-generation P1 came with a 300-nit FHD matte display with quite a bit of bleed, not to mention that neither the backlight nor the installation were even.
 I had the screen replaced by a technician on-site, and I was quite happy with the replacement.
 My initial impression of the 500-nit panel on the X1E Gen 2, however, is that it’s a clear and straightforward upgrade in every way.
 Backlight bleed is minimal and the panel uniformity is outstanding.
 Beyond the fact that there is no FHD/touch option, black levels/contrast are the one weakness of this panel; the IPS glow visible on dark backgrounds does make me miss the OLED panel I had on my XPS 15 7590 a bit.

-If you’re thinking of which of the 3 panels to pick from (300-nit FHD, 500-nit FHD, or glossy 4K OLED w/ touch), I’d say avoid the 300-nit panel unless you are trying to save every penny.
+If you’re thinking of which of the 4 panels to pick from (300-nit FHD, 500-nit FHD, 4k IPS matte, or glossy 4K OLED w/ touch), I’d say avoid the 300-nit panel unless you are trying to save every penny.
 I would avoid the OLED panel personally unless you’re going to be plugged-in all the time and most will use it for multimedia: The 80 Wh battery is not cut-out for such a power-hungry screen, and as someone who works with text for a living, I don’t like how light images on an OLED panel bother my eyes after long periods.
+The 4K matte IPS seems like a very niche SKU as it doesn’t add touch functionality yet it will drain the battery much faster than the FHD — it’s certainly not for me, anyway, as I still don’t like 4K on a 15.6″ display.

 Keyboard and trackpad